Is Call of Duty safe for kids?

 Generally, Call of Duty games have a PEGI 18 rating and are only intended for adults.
 Similarly, the ESRB rates Call of Duty as M for 17+ only.

-These ratings are intended to keep children from playing the game due to graphic violence, strong language and violence against “vulnerable and defenseless characters.”
+Graphic violence, strong language and violence against “vulnerable and defenseless characters” inform these ratings.
 PEGI’s rating also cites “motiveless killing” of characters who are innocent.

 How it works